coming Fall 2019:

 Sept 23 Coastal Conservatory / Arctic Bridges Concert, with Eighth Blackbird and other special artists, Old Cabell Hall.
 Contact: Matthew Burtner

-Sept 26-27 Burning the Library of Life extinctions symposium, with a student-curated exhibit at UVA Special Collections Library, Thursday evening (9/26) lecture by Ursula Heise, sound art and poetry performance by Julianne Warren, presentations by Brooke Jarvis (NYT), Geoff Luck (NatGeo), and John Levi Barnard (Wooster).
+Sept 26-27 Burning the Library of Life: species extinctions & the humanities, a symposium with a student-curated exhibit at UVA Special Collections Library, Thursday evening (9/26) lecture by Ursula Heise, sound art and poetry performance by Julianne Warren, presentations by Brooke Jarvis (NYT), Geoff Luck (NatGeo), and John Levi Barnard (Wooster), flash talk by Molly Schwartburg (Curator, UVA Special Collections).
 Contact: Adrienne Ghaly

 Friday, April 12, 10:30-11:45am.
 Wilson 142 – Graduate Research Panel – Mapule Mohulatsi (Africal Literature, University Witwatersrand) and Alison Glassie (English, University of Virginia).
 Lunch to follow in Wilson 142 (12-1pm).